kokke/tiny-AES-c/README.md

 You can choose to use one or both of the modes-of-operation, by defining the symbols CBC and ECB.
 See the header file for clarification.

+There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.
+The two functions AES128_ECB_xxcrypt() do most of the work, and they expect inputs of 128 bit length.

 The module uses around 200 bytes of RAM and 2.5K ROM when compiled for ARM (~2K for Thumb but YMMV).

 It is one of the smallest implementation in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).
-I am a bit slow to react to pull requests and issues, but I have an ambition to go through all issues sometime in the future and release a stable version.

 I've successfully used the code on 64bit x86, 32bit ARM and 8 bit AVR platforms.